-The table in Appendix 2 lists the annual premiums as of January 1, 2019 for the UBC/Sun Life Plan 3, the MEDOC plan, the Johnson plan, and the RTO plan.
-The cost of MEDOC travel insurance depends upon age and upon health, as determined by the answers given to an annual health questionnaire.
+The table in Appendix 2 lists the annual premiums for the UBC/Sun Life Plan 3, the MEDOC plan, the Johnson plan, and the RTOERO plan.
+The cost of MEDOC travel insurance depends upon age, and upon health as determined by the answers given to an annual health questionnaire.
 MEDOC premiums increase with age, and the rates for the "Standard" health category are considerably more expensive than those for the "Preferred" and "Optimum" categories.
-The cost of the UBC/Sun Life, the Johnson, and the RTO plans do not depend upon your age or health.
+The cost of the UBC/Sun Life, the Johnson, and the RTOERO plans do not depend upon your age or health.